CRXSSTUCK/developers.strava.com/content/docs/partner/authentication.md

       </span>
     </td>
     <td>
-        `force` or `auto`, use `force` to always show the authorization prompt even if the user has already authorized the current application, default is ‘auto’.
+        `force` or `auto`, use `force` to always show the authorization prompt even if the user has already authorized the current application, default is `auto`.
     </td>
   </tr>
   <tr>